Navein/Cuckoo2MIST/README.md

 3. More filters will be added to filter and refine MIST format.
 4. A module to utilise API handles will be added to support more types of analysis.

-Work on this fork is still ongoing.
-Contributors are welcomed to help improve this fork.
+Work on cuckoo2MIST is still ongoing.
+Contributors are welcomed to help improve this framework.